-From the viewpoint of preventing abuse of financial services by organized crime groups and maintaining public confidence in Japan's financial and capital markets, it is particularly important to establish an internal control environment for verification at the time of transaction and the reporting of suspicious transactions based on the Act for Prevention of Transfer of Criminal Proceeds (hereinafter referred to as the "Anti-Criminal Proceeds Act").
+From the viewpoint of preventing abuse of financial services by organized crime groups and maintaining public confidence in Japan's financial and capital markets, it is particularly important to establish an internal control environment for measures such as verification at the time of transaction, preservation of transaction records, etc. and reporting of suspicious transactions (meaning verification at the time of transaction, etc. pursuant to Article 11 of the Act for Prevention of Transfer of Criminal Proceeds (hereinafter referred to as the "Anti-Criminal Proceeds Act"); hereinafter referred to as the "verification at the time of transaction, etc.") based on the Anti-Criminal Proceeds Act.

-When examining a financial institution's control environment for implementing verification at the time of transaction and the reporting of suspicious transactions based on the Anti-Criminal Proceeds Act, supervisors shall pay attention to the following points:
+When examining a financial institution's control environment for implementing verification at the time of transaction, etc. based on the Act on Prevention of Transfer of Criminal Proceeds and measures stipulated in the "Guidelines on Measures for Anti-Money Laundering and Countering the Financing of Terrorism" (hereinafter referred to as the "AML/CFT Guideline"), including risk-based approach, supervisors shall pay attention to the following points: